-On Wednesday, October 4th, 2017, we’re opening registration for the Precision Nutrition Level 1 Certification, which turns health coaches and fitness trainers into elite, results-driven, world-class professionals.
+On Wednesday, April 4th, 2018, we’re opening registration for the Precision Nutrition Level 1 Certification, the industry’s most respected nutrition education program.

-For more info about the program, check the frequently asked questions below.
+For more about the program, check out the frequently asked questions below.

 But, first, watch this short video; it provides a full breakdown of the program, including interviews with renowned coaches like Eric Cressey, Molly Galbraith, Adam Lloyd, and Jon Goodman: